junegunn/vim-plug/README.md

 Plug 'ycm-core/YouCompleteMe', { 'do': function('BuildYCM') }
 ```

-Both forms of post-update hook are executed inside the directory of the plugin
+A post-update hook is executed inside the directory of the plugin and only run
-and only run when the repository has changed, but you can force it to run
+when the repository has changed, but you can force it to run unconditionally
-unconditionally with the bang-versions of the commands: `PlugInstall!` and
+with the bang-versions of the commands: `PlugInstall!` and `PlugUpdate!`.
-`PlugUpdate!`.

-Make sure to escape BARs and double-quotes when you write the `do` option inline
+Make sure to escape BARs and double-quotes when you write the `do` option
-as they are mistakenly recognized as command separator or the start of the
+inline as they are mistakenly recognized as command separator or the start of
-trailing comment.
+the trailing comment.

 ```vim
 Plug 'junegunn/fzf', { 'do': 'yes \| ./install' }